dominikg/svite/README.md

 ## limitations

 - this is a very early version, expect things to break, hard.
-- vite  options like --ssr or --sourcemaps
+- vite options like --ssr or --sourcemap
 - dev mode with externalized css

-# Credits
-@rixo - without svelte-hmr and your support this would not have been possible

 # TODO
 - more examples